Green Cookware and Cutlery: Is It Really?

 1. Ceramic Coated Pans and Knives To make the so-called ceramic coatings, a chemically based polymer is melded onto an anodized metal surface.
 As these synthetic, plastic-like coatings are softer than metal, you can imagine what will happen.
 With normal use the polymer degrades.
 The life expectancy of a nonstick ceramic-coated pot or knife is about one year.
 Once the synthetic coating wears thin, pits or scratches, toxic metals like lead and cadmium can leach into foodstuffs.
 And the coating itself may contain toxic metals like arsenic.

 My recommendation: Do NOT use ceramic-coated cookware.
 However, superior 100% ceramic cookware is non reactive; furthermore it withstands erosion and temperatures exceeding 1800 degrees Fahrenheit.
-See Healthy Cookware.
+Also see Healthy Cookware; Food Tastes Best when Cooked in Clay; and 100% Ceramic: A Great Choice for Cookware.

 2. Non-stick cookware is coated with a synthetic fluoropolymer of tetrafluoroethylene.
 The best known brand name is Teflon by DuPont.
 If heated to 500 degrees Fahrenheit the polymers emit noxious fumes that are lethal to parakeets and certainly not healthy for humans.
 Once overheated, the coating starts to break down at the molecular level and toxic particles and gases, some of them carcinogenic, can be released.